Definitions and Examples of Opportunity Cost

 Trade-offs take place in any decision that requires forgoing one option for another.
 For example, if you chose not to go to one restaurant in order to eat at another, that is a trade-off.

-On a large scale, when the U.S. government pays an interest bill on the national debt that equates to about $15 billion, it makes a trade-off of having less money to spend on programs like healthcare or education.
+On a large scale, when the U.S. government pays an interest bill on the national debt that equals about $310 billion annually, it makes a trade-off of having less money to spend on programs like healthcare or education.

 You chose to read this article instead of reading another article, checking your Facebook page, or watching television.
 You made a choice that resulted in a trade-off.
 Your life is the result of your past decisions, and that, essentially, is the definition of opportunity cost.